-After one massive road trip, tracking down the best street food in the four regional heats for the 2016 British Street Food Awards, the public will finally get to try it all – and vote for their winner.
-And this year we will be parking up at the Digbeth Dining Club – who have won our Best Street Food Event award twice in the last three years.
-They know what they’re doing.
-This weekend will be the stuff of legend.
+After one massive road trip, tracking down the best street food in the five regional heats for the 2016 British Street Food Awards, you finally got to try it all – and vote for your winner.
+We parked up at the Digbeth Dining Club – who have won our Best Street Food Event award twice in the last three years.
+The weekend was the stuff of legend.

 Food?
 Yes.
-But this is a proper Festival.
-So we’re brewing up the world’s first street food craft beer – which will work alongside everything from tofu to tacos.
-It’s a session beer that we’ve matched (exhaustively) with BSFA alumni.
-And we’re launching it in Brum.
-Plus we’ve got LeftFoot DJs, JamJah Sound, Dead Pixels retro gaming and street art.
+And here is the full breakdown of the menu for the weekend.
+But this was a proper Festival.
+So we brewed up the world’s first street food craft beer – which worked alongside everything from tofu to tacos.
+It’s a session beer that we matched (exclusively and exhaustively) with BSFA alumni.
+And we launched it in Brum.
+Plus there was LeftFoot DJs, JamJah Sound, Dead Pixels retro gaming and street art.
 And seminars on the future of food.
-The British Street Food Festival 2016 promises to be a bit special.
+The British Street Food Festival 2016 was a bit special.

-The finest traders in Britain (and beyond) have been cooking up a storm to win the Awards since 2010, but this year has been the best ever.
-We’ve set up shop in some of the country’s most perfect ‘found’ places – including Leeds Dock, an oyster festival in County Down and Blackheath Common.
-The Rainbow Arena, an old builder’s merchant yard adjacent to the disused railway line that runs through the heart of Digbeth, will take it to a new level.
+The finest traders in Britain (and beyond) have been cooking up a storm to win the Awards since 2010, but this year was been the best ever.
+We set up shop in some of the country’s most perfect ‘found’ places – including Leeds Dock, an oyster festival in County Down and Blackheath Common.
+The Rainbow Arena, an old builder’s merchant yard adjacent to the disused railway line that runs through the heart of Digbeth, took it to a new level.

 SATURDAY September 17 11-8pm

 Today was all about the party.
 Your chance to eat taster plates from the best street food traders in Britain.
 All day.
 That meant 1.deliciousness and 2.underhand tactics.
 We’ve seen it all….